dado0583/IdentifierIdentifier/README.md

 # IdentifierIdetifier
-Given an financial identifier, the algo tries to identify the type of identifier, and a place to get the data
+Given a financial identifier, the algo tries to identify the type of identifier, and a place to get the data.

 # Concept
 Within finance there are so many identifiers: legal entities, instrument identifiers, product codes, exchnge names,